 - Broaden the support base beyond countries and stakeholders that have traditionally contributed to responses to large-scale refugee situations.

-- Be developed and/or implemented in partnership with other stakeholders, including refugees and host populations.
+- Be developed and/or implemented in partnership with other stakeholders, including refugees and host communities.

-- Highlight opportunities to maximize the effective and efficient use of resources.
+- Highlight the opportunities to maximise the effect and efficient use of resources.

 - Inspire or form the basis of contributions to be announced on the Digital Platform and future Global Refugee Forums.